masterraf21/microservices-demo/tanka/README.md

 First [install Tanka](https://tanka.dev/install), then go in the tanka folder.

 You need at least Tanka v0.7.0 to be able to use the `--extVar` option needed for the `specific` environment.
+Use the script `install-tanka.sh` to install in `/usr/local/lib` (you will need root privileges to do so, or set `DEST=<other destination`>)

-It can be installed using (as of 20200121):
+It can be installed from source using (as of 20200121):
 ```
-go get -u github.com/grafana/tanka/cmd/tk@master
+go get -u github.com/grafana/tanka/cmd/tk@0.7.0
 ```

 If the target namespace does not exist, create it: